lllverb/mercari/README.md

 |brand_id|integer||
 |size_id|integer|null: false, foreign_key: true|
 - belongs_to :user
-- has_many :users, through: :confirmpurchases
 - has_many :confirmpurchases
-- belongs_to :sizes
-- belongs_to :conditions
-- belongs_to :deliverydays
+- belongs_to :size
-- belongs_to :shippingfees
+- belongs_to :condition
-- belongs_to :shippingmethods
+- belongs_to :deliveryday
-- belongs_to :brands
+- belongs_to :shippingfee
-- belongs_to :categoriesfirst
+- belongs_to :shippingmethod
-- belongs_to :categoriessecond
+- belongs_to :brand
-- belongs_to :categoriesthird
+- belongs_to :category
-- belongs_to :prefectures
+- belongs_to :prefecture
 - has_many :comments
 - has_many :likes
 - has_many :users, through: :likes